 In most classification tasks, the positive and negative class labels assigned to the training set are not 100% correct.
-Therefore, the SVM employs a soft margin, which allows some of the training examples to fall on the "wrong" side of the separating hyperplane.
+Therefore, the SVM employs a soft margin, which allows some of the training examples to fall on the "wrong" side of the separating hyperplane, as shown in Figure 1.
 An SVM soft margin may be implemented in several ways.
 We employ a 2-norm soft margin, which charges each misclassified example with a penalty term that increases quadratically according to the example's perpendicular distance from the hyperplane.
-To account for differences in the number of positive and negative examples, errors in the positive class (for which we have fewer examples) are charged more heavily than examples in the negative class.
+In order to account for differences in the number of positive and negative examples, errors in the positive class (for which we have fewer examples) are charged more heavily than examples in the negative class.
 The asymmetric 2-norm soft margin is implemented by adding a constant to the diagonal entries in the kernel matrix.
-The diagonal factor added to K(X,X) is $0.2^$ ( $n_X/n$ ), where $n_X$ is the number of training examples in the same class as example X, and n is the total number of training examples.
+The diagonal factor added to K(X,X) is 0.2 \ ( $n_X / n$ ), where $n_X$ is the number of training examples in the same class as example X, and n is the total number of training examples.